 Goose Island, a one-acre island approximately one-half mile east of Chimon Island, is comprised of gravel beach and brushy upland.
 This island currently provides nesting habitat for gulls and American oystercatchers.

-The rocky shores of five-acre Falkner Island Unit support one of the few remaining nesting colonies of endangered roseate terns in the northeast (100-150 pairs), and the largest common tern colony in Connecticut (3500+ pairs).
-Because of these distinctions, Falkner Island was designated an Important Bird Area by Audubon Connecticut.
+The rocky shores of five-acre Falkner Island Unit support one of the few remaining nesting colonies of endangered roseate terns in the northeast (up to 40 pairs in recent years) and the largest common tern colony in Connecticut (2500+ pairs).
+Because of these distinctions, Falkner Island was designated an Important Bird Area by the National Audubon Society.

 Just over 200 species of birds have been recorded on or near Falkner Island since the late 19th century.
 Neotropical landbirds use the island's shrublands for feeding and resting during spring and fall migration.
 Some raptors use the island during winter migration.
 Migrating butterflies and dragonflies also use the island as a refuge during their crossings of Long Island Sound.

 Menunketesuck Island, a 4-acre accreted sand island just offshore of the Salt Meadow Unit, contains extensive intertidal flats, sandbars and shellbars.
-The intertidal area is a significant foraging spot for migrant shorebirds, which roost on the island at higher tides.
-The Menunketesuck Island was recognized as an Important Birds Area by the Audubon Society.
+Officially recognized as an Important Bird Area, the intertidal zone of the island is a significant foraging spot for migrant shorebirds, which roost on the island at higher tides.
+A summer colony of least terns and American oystercatchers has recently used the island to nest and breed.
 The unit is generally closed to the public from April through mid-September to provide breeding habitat for birds.

 Five-acre Outer Island Unit, the southernmost island in the Thimble Islands chain, was donated to the Service in 1995 for environmental education and scientific research purposes.
 There is a cooperative partnership between the Service and the Connecticut State University System to provide environmental education and scientific research programs for the public while assuring the well-being of the migratory bird species that utilize the coastal environments of Long Island Sound.
 This small island serves as important stopover habitat for birds migrating across Long Island Sound during the spring and fall.
 The northern and western portions of Outer Island are closed to the public to provide migratory birds and other wildlife an area free from human disturbance.